khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 The help menu is the dropdown with the question mark icon and contains links to docs and support.

 ## Left sidebar

 The left sidebar refers to the navigation that is contextual to each page.
 These options change depending on if you are looking at a project, a group, or a settings page.
 The names used for each nav item should be short and easy to remember, ideally 1-2 words in length.
-There can be up to two levels of navigation: product landing pages and sub nav group.
+There can be up to two levels of navigation: top-level menu items and a sub-nav group.

-### Product landing pages
+### Top-level menu items

-Product landing pages are the top level pages in the left sidebar for Projects and Groups.
-For example, the Issue List page is the landing page for Issues.
-These pages are used to display the most important functionality for that navigation category and when appropriate, facilitate navigation into related functionality.
+A top-level menu item is the first anchor that appears within the left sidebar.
+These pages are used to display the most important functionality for that navigation category.
+A top-level menu item may contain a sub-nav group with multiple related items in it.

+#### Sub-nav groups

+Each sub-nav group should be a self-contained group of functionality, for example:

+- Items related to planning and managing issues should be under the `Issues` nav item.
+- Viewing and editing pipelines should be under the `CI/CD` nav item.

+The default active item should be the first sub-nav group item.

-In some cases, items within a sub nav group may change depending on the context, permissions, and roles.
+In some cases, items within a sub-nav group may change depending on the context, permissions, and roles.
 For example, the admin area may include more or less items under a top-level menu item than a group or project.

 When this occurs, the top-level menu item should remain consistent, even if there is only one sub-menu item.
 The reason for top-level menu consistency is to reduce the cognitive effort needed from users to understand the navigation and task hierarchy.
 For example, we should not replace **CI/CD** with **Runners** or **Infrastructure** with **Terraform** as the top-level menu item in the sidebar.

-### Sub nav group

-Each sub nav group should be a self-contained group of functionality, for example:

-- Items related to planning and managing issues should be under the `Issues` nav item.
-- Viewing and editing pipelines should be under the `CI/CD` nav item.

-The default active item should be the first sub nav group item.

 ### Behavior

-- On extra large viewports (`1200px` and up)

-The user can choose to have the sidebar always collapsed or expanded.
-Each time they press the toggle button, a cookie is set to remember their preference.

-Todo: Add left sidebar example for extra large viewports (`1200px` and up)

-- On medium and large viewports (`768px` to `1199px`)

-There isn't enough room for the main page content to fit comfortably, so the sidebar is collapsed by default, regardless of the user's cookie preference.
-This is especially important when there is a right sidebar as well (for example, issue detail page) or when there is a lot of horizontal content (for example, pipelines table).
-When the user expands the sidebar, it overlaps the page instead of pushing the content.
-In these viewports, the toggle doesn't change the user's cookie, so their preference is only saved and used on extra large viewports.

-Todo: Add left sidebar example for medium and large viewports (`768px` to `1199px`)
+- A cookie is set to remember a user's preference between collapsed or expanded.
+- For medium and large viewports, the left sidebar is collapsed.
+When expanded manually, it overlaps the page content.
+The user's cookie preference is not overridden during this state.

-- On small and extra small viewports (up to `767px`)

-The sidebar is hidden behind a “hamburger” icon.
-When pressed, the sidebar is shown expanded, overlapping the page with a semi-transparent overlay.
-Like the previous point, this behavior is not affected by the user's cookie preference and doesn't change that preference.
+- For small and extra small viewports, the left sidebar is hidden behind a "hamburger" icon.
+When expanded, the sidebar overlaps the page and a semi-transparent overlay covers the page content.
+The user's cookie preference is not overridden during this state.

+#### Breakpoints

+- Extra large viewports: `1200px` and up
+- Medium and large viewports: `768px` to `1199px`
-Todo: Add left sidebar example for small and extra small viewports (up to `767px`)
+- Small and extra small viewports: up to `767px`